The Granny Dot hat and scarf set is a fun, colourful take on the granny stripe, with some extra dots, in the form of crochet puff stitches, thrown in.

 - Instructions written after *asterisks should be repeated as indicated

-- The scarf pattern is worked in rows back and forth using a multiple of 3 plus 1 stitch
+- The scarf pattern is worked in rows, using a multiple of 3 plus 1 stitches and a row repeat of 4 pls 2 rows in pattern

 Stitches & Abbreviations: US terms